Carnatic wars: Second Carnatic War (1749–1754)

 Though a state of war did not exist in Europe, the proxy war continued in India.
 On one side was Nasir Jung, the Nizam and his protege Muhammad Ali, supported by the British, and on the other was Chanda Sahib and Muzaffar Jung, supported by the French, vying to become the Nawab of Arcot.
 Muzaffar Jung and Chanda Sahib were able to capture Arcot while Nasir Jung's subsequent death allowed Muzaffar Jung to take control of Hyderabad.
 Muzaffar's reign was short as he was soon killed, and Salabat Jung became Nizam.
 In 1751, however, Robert Clive led British troops to capture Arcot, and successfully defend it.
+During the onslaught, the Pari royal house who had sided with the French fled from their fort at Durgam to Pondicherry.
 The war ended with the Treaty of Pondicherry, signed in 1754, which recognised Muhammad Ali Khan Walajah as the Nawab of the Carnatic.
 Charles Godeheu replaced Dupleix, who died in poverty back in France.

 Third Carnatic War (1757–1763)

 The outbreak of the Seven Years' War in Europe in 1756 resulted in renewed conflict between French and British forces in India.
 In this time the French were facing many financial problems.
 The Third Carnatic War spread beyond southern India and into Bengal where British forces captured the French settlement of Chandernagore in 1757.
 However, the war was decided in the south, where the British successfully defended Madras, and Sir Eyre Coote decisively defeated the French, commanded by the Comte de Lally at the Battle of Wandiwash in 1760.
 After Wandiwash, Pondicherry fell to the British in 1761.